 |Distance||321 miles (517 km)|

-|Average train duration||13 h 55 min|
+|Average train duration||14 h 40 min|

-|Average train ticket price||$136 (€108)|
+|Average train ticket price||$51 (€42)|

-|Train companies||Czech Railway or Leo Express|
+|Train providers||Czech Railway or Leo Express|

-Trains from Prague to Warsaw cover the 321 miles (517 km) long journey taking on average 13 h 55 min with our travel partners like Czech Railway or Leo Express.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as $136 (€108), but the average price of train tickets is $136 (€108).
+Trains from Prague to Warsaw cover the 321 miles (517 km) long route taking on average 14 h 40 min with our travel partners like Czech Railway or Leo Express.
+Normally, there are 2 trains operating per day, including direct services available.
+While the average ticket price for this route costs around $51 (€42), you can find the cheapest train ticket for as low as $51 (€42).

 There are two daily trains from Prague to Warsaw with Czech Republic's major railway company Czech Railway.
 Czech Railway covers the 359 mile (579 km) distance between these Czech and Polish cities in seven hours and 50 minutes, and eight hours and eight minutes.
 The first daily train departs in the early morning and the second in the early afternoon.
 The departure schedule is consistent throughout the week and on weekends.
 The Prague to Warsaw route is direct and with Intercity trains.
 These high-speed trains stop only at major stations along the way, making for efficient and convenient trips from Prague to Warsaw.